niharmeshram32/LinkHome/items/report.md

 8. After filtering, the user can also sort the filter records in ascending or descending values of rent.
 9. Also, if a user wants to know more information about a particular house, then by clicking on the image would navigate to the detailed page of the property.
 10. The user can choose between two different payment options (MasterCard, Paypal) to confirm the booking.
-11. Once the payment page is loaded, if the particular property is a scam, an alert box pops up saying it is a scam, would you still like to make the payment?
+11. Once the user has clicked on confirmed and if the particular property is a scam, an alert box pops up saying it is a scam, would you still like to make the payment?
 If a user clicks yes, then the payment is successful.

 ## Application Use Cases and or Examples